5 Posture Mistakes That Hurt Your Back, Knees, and Hips

 4. NOT ENGAGING YOUR CORE

 With bending over or lifting objects, the core engagement, which is really the ribs pulling in tight, as if you’re doing a crunch, is necessary to protect your lower back.
 This rib tuck allows your lower back to relax.
-Tense muscles get hurt!
-Also, you may have to bend your legs, but if you’re flexible, that’s not necessary.
+Also, it allows your spine to stack up straight.

 5. SLEEPING CROOKED

 A lot of people think that their sleeping posture is the cause of their joint pains.
 Before you shut your eyes, give a nice big stretch to straighten out your back.
-Use pillows under your knees or hips to keep the alignment.
+Use a pillow under your knees to keep the your back relaxed.

 Don't miss a beat!